ssword/ssword.github.io/_posts/articles/rnotes/2016-9-26-bagofwords.md

+---
+layout: post
+title: Some notes on bag of words processing with R
+---

-# Some tip on bag of words process
+# Some notes on bag of words processing with R

 Most of the contents here are taking from the package documentation repectively.